peakshift/bitcoin-ux/coinjoins/design-sprints.md

 ### Batching

-Operations which are essentially Transaction Fragments can be queued for broadcast at a optimal time (when fee's are lower or when a round is about to start).
+Operations which are essentially Transaction Fragments can be added to a queue to be broadcasted at an optimal time.
+Optimal time being determined by the wallet + user setting for that operation.
+For instance when fee's are lower or when a round is about to start.

 ## User Facing
 ### Contacts

+Wasabi Wallet developers have noted that they had difficulty communicating to its users how to properly use labels.
+The coin join application relys heavily on manual coin selection in its user flows.

+#### Extensibility

+Besides addresses and output descriptors which would be used for onchain payments, contacts can be used to store

 ### Payment Request